Logo

 9.

-Mark Weisbrot disagreed with Larry Rohter, the former South American bureau chief of The New York Times, over his statements on Venezuela, where Rohter claimed that in support of the film South of the Border, Mark Weisbrot, Tariq Ali, and Oliver Stone manipulated data to present a positive image of Hugo Chavez.
+Mark Weisbrot disagreed with Larry Rohter, the former South American bureau chief of The New York Times, over his statements on Venezuela, where Rohter said that in support of the film South of the Border, Mark Weisbrot, Tariq Ali, and Oliver Stone manipulated data to present a positive image of Hugo Chavez.

 10.